-Canada presented former South African President Nelson Mandela with honorary citizenship in 2001 in recognition of his leadership in the fight against apartheid and his efforts to build a new united South Africa.
-In honour of Nelson Mandela, Canada announced the creation of the African Leaders of Tomorrow Scholarships Fund, in partnership with The MasterCard Foundation, that allows early career public sector professionals from Africa to pursue further studies in Canada, as well as the creation of new graduate scholarships in honour of Nelson Mandela, which will recognize a number of gifted Canadian graduate students and help them study, at Canadian universities, subjects that marked the South African leader’s life.
+Canada bestowed Nelson Mandela with honorary citizenship in 2001 in recognition of his leadership in the fight against apartheid and his efforts to build a new united South Africa.
+Honouring the legacy of the late Nelson Mandela, Canada, in partnership with the Mastercard Foundation, also created the African Leaders of Tomorrow Scholarship Program, which allows young professionals from sub-Saharan Africa to pursue graduate studies in public administration and public policy in Canada.

 Canada is a significant investor in South Africa.
-Canadian investments largely focus on the mineral and mining sector, as well as transportation, food processing, hospitality, information and communication technologies, and instrumentation sectors.
-A Memorandum of Understanding on cooperation in mining and mineral development was signed between Canada and South Africa in March 2015.
-A Double Taxation Agreement has been signed to facilitate trade and investment, between Canada and South Africa.
+Canadian investments focus on the mineral and mining sector, as well as the transportation, food processing, hospitality, information and communication technologies, and instrumentation sectors.
+Canada and South Africa also have a history of cultural cooperation – South Africa’s first Audiovisual Co-Production Agreement was with Canada.

 - Date Modified: